 Only authorised persons can access the Community Protection Offender Register in Tasmania.
-The information can be disclosed only if authorised by the Commissioner of Police or required by law.
+The information can be disclosed only if authorised by the Commissioner of police or when required by law.

-A person who has been sentenced for a relevant offence, or who the court believes poses a risk of committing such an offence in the future, must register on the Community Protection Offender Register.
+A person who has been sentenced for a reportable offence, or who the court believes poses a risk of committing such an offence in the future, must register on the Community Protection Offender Register.

 - possession of, accessing, or trying to access, child abuse or exploitation material